ozsynergy/db-benchmark/README.md

 Each database contains the same schema and dataset, allowing for direct performance comparisons.

-The benchmark performs three different query types:
+The benchmark performs six different query types:
 - Keyword text search
     - find word in string
     - find word at start of string
 - Lookup by identifier (e.g., email address)
 - Lookup by multiple factors (department and status)
 - Aggregation (top 5 courses)
+- Update enrollment (update enrolled_at timestamp)
+- Delete enrollment

 ## Dataset